Link to printer-friendly version English / French

 If damages were included in the amount ordered, yes.

-If the tenant vacated the rental unit on or after September 1, 2021, you will have to file a L10: Application to Collect Money a Former Tenant Owes with the Landlord and Tenant Board.
+If not included, you will have to file a L10: Application to Collect Money a Former Tenant Owes with the Landlord and Tenant Board.
 This must be filed within one year of the tenant vacating the rental unit.
+When the Landlord and Tenant process is completed, an order will be issued and the landlord may begin another garnishment to satisfy that order.

 How and where do I apply for garnishment?